Frequently Asked Questions

 How much will I get paid?

 Pay is individually negotiated with each applicant and written in the camp contracts.
-Base pay starts at $2500 with a $200 camp store credit.
-It's important to be honest in your interview about your salary needs.
-There are ways to earn more money during the summer including; being responsible for the cabin log book, or ensuring that your cabin passes its weekly cabin inspection, assisting with transportation or on stay over weekends.
+Base pay starts at $3400 with a $100 camp store credit.
+It's important to be honest in your interview about your salary needs so that we can work with you to acheive your goal.
 We also offer a referral bonus for referring campers and staff to camp.

 What previous experience is required?